-The FAA reviewed Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020.
-The service information describes procedures for repetitive surface HFEC inspections at the radius of the left- and right-side of the STA 540 bulkhead splice angle for any cracking, and applicable oncondition actions.
-On-condition actions include repair or replacement.
+The FAA reviewed Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022.
+This service information specifies procedures for repetitive open hole HFEC inspections or surface HFEC and UT inspections for cracking, and applicable on-condition actions.
+On-condition actions include installing fasteners and repair.
 This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in ADDRESSES.